 When it is down to this temperature, announce dinner and then slice the fall-apart tender meat.
 (Obviously cutting the twine in the process.)
 You want to do this slicing step as soon as you commence dinner since all meat starts drying out the second it is sliced.

 Step 6: Serving Smoked Chuck Roast.

 There are a variety of excellent ways to serve this type of meat.
 There is a wealth of great ways to serve it all across the internet.
 Perhaps the best way is in sandwiches.
 Or you can go the more classic route and serve your roast beef with mashed potatoes and a glass of red wine.
-Just know that a smoked roast is one of the best and most versatile food items to serve guests for any occasion.
+Just know that a smoked beef chuck roast is one of the best and most versatile food items to serve guests for any occasion.
 It's a great comfort food, good enough to be a Christmas dinner main course, more interesting than your usual slow cooker beef pot roast recipes or fork tender beef stews, and the cook time is definitely worth it for such a tender beef as a result.

 Frequently Asked Questions